+First up: Confession.
 I didn’t do it with either of my babies.
-To be honest, I was a bit sceptical.
+I was a bit sceptical.
 Sometimes when you grow a bump you can feel like those in the baby business suddenly want every last pound before the pennilessness of maternity leave begins.
 However – with hindsight, I wished I’d learned more about it.

 The Fear Factor

 I would stress though that there’s no shame in having a fear of medicalisation and hospitals.
 If you’re fortunate enough to have escaped hospital stays and now is your first time, it can be scary.
+It was for me.
+Hospitals literally make me want to throw up.
 It’s worth discussing with your caregivers and letting your midwives know.
 Try familiarising yourself with the hospital or ask questions at clinic appointments.

 Does it go against midwives advice?